 If nothing helps, you may see this link and use one of the freeware: How to delete undeletable files & folders in Windows.

-How to open an encrypted file if access is denied in Windows may also interest some of you.
 Read this post if you receive File In Use.
 The action can’t be completed because the file is open in another program message.